DashSlim/Slingshot/README.md

 Notice
 =======
-This is currently FINISHED!
-Some parameters should be adjusted.
+This is currently finished, though some parameters may meed to be adjusted.

 Inspired by mbed USB Slingshot! - YouTube www.youtube.com/watch?v=a97bWORY4Og